 - 1/4 teaspoon baking soda

-- 1 teaspoon olive oil (plus more for brushing)
+- 1 tablespoon olive oil (plus more for brushing)

-Cover the dough in the mixing bowl with a moist paper towel, then set aside for 10 minutes.
-(The dough should be soft, elastic, and hold well together, ready to roll.)
+Keep the dough in your mixing bowl and cover with a moist paper towel, then set aside for 10 minutes.
+The dough should be soft, elastic, and hold well together, ready to roll.

 Unpeel the top layer of parchment paper from the flatbread, then use a 5-7-inch cookie cutter to cut out the round flatbread.
-(Keep the outside dough to reform another ball and roll more -- this is how you can make 2 extra flatbreads from 4 balls!)
+Keep the outside dough to reform another ball and roll more (this is how you make 2 extra flatbreads from 4 balls!).

-Warm a pan on medium-high heat and brush some olive oil on it.
+Warm a griddle on medium-high heat and brush some olive oil on the griddle.

 Flip the flatbread on the hot pan and carefully peel off the parchment paper from the top.